txt/aa24/docs/00choice.md

 - where generative AI automates numerous low-level SE tasks
 - where Starlnk and  and ChinaSat and SatNet and Project Kuiper and ViaSat abd HughesNet and OneWeb and Eutelsat and Telesat etc connect every programmer on earth
-  - even those willing to work for 5% of American saleries
+  - even those willing to work for 5% of American salaries
 - then the salaries for programmers are about to crash, big time.

 In that world,  do not want to be a programmer: